How to install Linux step-by-step

 After you’ve chosen the Best Linux Distro, now it’s time to know how to install Linux.

 If you want to install Linux, there are two ways to do that:

 The first way is to download the Linux distribution you want and burn it into a DVD or USB stick and boot your machine with it and complete the installation process.

 The second way is to install it virtually on a virtual machine like VirtualBox or VMware without touching your Windows or Mac system, so your Linux system will be contained in a window you can minimize and continue working on your real system.

-For me, I prefer VirtualBox, it’s free and runs very fast on my PC than VMware, and support installing Windows, Linux and Mac OS with all versions.
+For me, I prefer VirtualBox, it’s free and runs very fast on my PC than VMware, and supports installing Windows, Linux, and Mac OS with all versions.

 Let’s choose any Linux distro and install it using both two ways.

 I’m going to choose Linux mint; they call it the Mac OS of Linux.
 It is a good distro for personal use.